bruab/bruab.github.io/_posts/someone-will-hate-it/2022-07-18-poor-sales-and-mixed-reviews.md

 Singer-songwriter Nick Drake released three albums before dying from an overdose of antidepressants.
 He was 26.

-One contributing factor to his depression was the fact that his music career just wasn't going well.
+One contributing factor to his depression was the fact that his music career just ... wasn't taking off.

 The sales weren't there - despite being signed to a major record label, none of his albums sold more than 5,000 copies.